 I am not a birder.
 I don’t chase the snowy owls to photograph.
 Those who know me well know that I jokingly refer to all the birds as a finch variety, like long-necked swimming finch, that purple long-legged finch, and so on.
 It is not that I do not appreciate the beauty and majesty of birds, I do.
 But not enough to run to see a glimpse of a hawk ready to dive on a rodent on the ground.
+You can see some of my satirical comments in a post.

 John James Audubon